Browse teachers

 Fatima Teffahi, a jazz tap dancer, entertainer, teacher, DJ and collector.
 Rhythm is her business!
 Fatima started to tap dance in Brussels, her hometown, in the late 80’s.
 Her style is strongly jazz related and deeply rooted in the African American 30’s and 40’s tap and authentic jazz tradition.
 She has lived in Stockholm for more than 20 years now, a still active member of "The Hot Shots - A celebration of Harlem rhythms" and one of the driving forces behind "Chicago Swing Dance Studio".

-Fatima will be teaching the 3 in 1 track in week 1 and in week 4.
+Fatima will be teaching Tap and Solo Jazz in the 3 in 1 track in week 1 and in week 4.
+She will also teach classes in the Solo Jazz Half Time track in week 1.

 Katja Završnik started dancing at the age of 5 and through the years studied various forms of dance such as Ballet, Jazz, Modern, Ballroom, Gymnastics and Acrobatic Rock and Roll for 9 years.